 Curriculum Vitae

-Perinatologist, was born in Stanislau (now the Ukraine) on 21st
+perinatologist, was born in Stanislau (now belongs to Ukraine) on

 Emma Saling, née Hoffmann.
 He is a Protestant.
 In 1952 he married